-Backups are to be kept in the student's locker.
+Backpacks are to be kept in the student's locker.
 Students should only carry their necessary belongings to their classes.
-An 8.5"L x 5"H bag is allowed to carry to class for pencil/pens, calculator and other smaller items.
+An 8.5"L x 5" H bag is allowed to carry to class for pencil/pens, calculator, and other smaller items.
+Drawstrings bags are acceptable.
 Students will be allowed to go to their locker prior to the first bell and during passing periods to pick up their necessary belongings for their classes.